Andresmup/github-foundations/09_REPOSITORIES/Readme.md

  - All pushes rullsets will be disable
  - Your changes will be published as activity

-When you make a public repo to private:
+When you change a public repo to private:
- - Could permanently erase these counts by removing stars and watchers associated to users that will no longer have access to this repository:
+ - Could permanently remove stars and watchers associated to users that will no longer have access to this repository.
- - If you decide to make this repository public in the future, it will not be possible to restore these stars and watchers and this will affect its repository rankings.
+    - If you decide to make the repository public in the future, it will not be possible to restore the stars and watchers and this will affect the repository ranking.
  - Dependency graph and Dependabot alerts will remain enabled with permission to perform read-only analysis on this repository.
-Any custom Dependabot alert rules will be disabled unless GitHub Advanced Security is enabled for this repository.
+    - Any custom Dependabot alert rules will be disabled unless GitHub Advanced Security is enabled for the repository.
  - Code scanning will become unavailable.
  - Current forks will remain public and will be detached from this repository.

 ### Disable branch protection rules

-Branch protect rules are strict workflow rules like disallowing anyone pushing to main.
+Branch protect rules are strict workflow rules, by disallowing anyone pushing to main.
 You can disable all protection rules temporarily eg. Quick fixes

 Disabling branch protection rules allows you to enforce branch and tag protections exclusively with Repository Rules.